Advert reference: 18462

 The initial experiments used variations on existing filter algorithms.
 Going from 1024 taps to 2048 taps gave a very big improvement in sound quality, and it was implying that almost infinite tap length filters were needed for the ultimate sound quality.
 At this stage, a new type of algorithm was developed – the WTA filter.
 This was designed to minimise transient timing errors from the outset, thereby reducing the need for extremely long tap lengths.
 The WTA algorithm was a success – a 256 tap WTA filter sounded better than all other conventional filters, even with 1024 taps.
 WTA filters still benefit from long tap lengths; there is a large difference going from 256 taps to 1024 taps.

-The new Chord products using WTA filters all start with 1024 taps.
+The Chord products using WTA filters all start with 1024 taps.
 The filters are implemented in FPGAs (Field Programmable Gate Arrays) using a specially designed 64-bit DSP (Digital Signal Processing) core.

 Fourth Generation Pulse Array DAC